rust-lang/rust/text/0000-kinds-of-allocators.md

     /// such an allocation request will never succeed on the given
     /// allocator, regardless of environment, memory pressure, or
     /// other contextual condtions.
+    ///
+    /// For example, an allocator that does not support zero-sized
+    /// blocks can return this error variant.
     Unsupported { details: &'static str },
 }